 - Chronic bronchitis

 The sooner Dr. Noga Askenazi and the staff can get to the root of your symptoms, the sooner they can develop a treatment to ease those worrisome symptoms.

 Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois uses a tried and true method to diagnose the nature and cause of your breathing problems: spirometry.

 Spirometry gets its name from a machine called a spirometer.
 You will breathe into a tube attached to this machine.
-Dr. Askenazi, or Hahn will then give you some simple instructions, such as to breathe in and out normally, to exhale out and inhale as much air as you can, and to blow out quickly and with force.
+Dr. Askenazi will then give you some simple instructions, such as to breathe in and out normally, to exhale out and inhale as much air as you can, and to blow out quickly and with force.
 The spirometer will measure how this air moves, as well as the volume of air traveling in and out of your lungs.

 While the test only takes about 15 minutes, it can measure many indicators.
 A few key indicators include forced vital capacity and forced expiratory volume, which measures the largest amount of air forcefully exhaled after deep inhalation and the amount of air forced out in one second respectively.

 A lower than normal FVC and FEV-1 suggest restricted breathing and more significant obstruction respectively.

 Dr. Askenazi and the staff will help you prepare for the tests, as some drugs such as inhaled bronchodilators can affect the test results and require repeated tests.
 Call (847) 888-8802 to schedule an appointment and find out more about the lung test in the Hoffman Estates IL area.
 Our convenient offices are around 20 to 30 minutes away, located in Elgin and Crystal Lake.